 You can crush the tablet and mix it with a small amount of soft food such as yogurt or jam.
-Make sure your child swallows it straight away, without chewing. water, juice or squash.
+Make sure your child swallows it straight away, without chewing.

+Capsules should be swallowed with a glass of water, juice or squash.
 Your child should not chew the capsule.
 You can open the capsules and mix the contents with a small amount of soft food such as yogurt or jam.
 Make sure your child swallows it straight away, without chewing.